 - Is capitalization correct and consistent?
 For example, when is Sheriff capitalized?

 Of course, at some point the entire manuscript needs to be real aloud—usually more than once—to catch places where words are too noticeably repeated.
 And then every correction has to be checked and rechecked so that fixing one error doesn't introduce another, one of my greatest failings when I'm copyediting.
 Fortunately, I have a very patient book designer.

-I do plan a slightly updated version The Window Trail to correct some mechanical slips in that volume.
-The tweaked edition should be available at about the same time that The Lost Mine Trail appears—in fall 2020.
+I recently uploaded an updated version The Window Trail to correct some mechanical slips in that volume.
+The tweaked edition in both print and e-book form is now available.